digital-asset/daml/daml-lf/spec/contract-id.rst

 Discriminator freshness
 -----------------------

-In a transaction we distinct two kinds of contract IDs:
+In a transaction we distinguish two kinds of contract IDs:

 * The *local* contract IDs are the IDs of the contracts created by the transaction.

 * The *global* contract IDs are the contract IDs that:

-   * appears in the commands that produced the transaction.
+   * appear in the commands that produced the transaction.
 This includes the IDs of the exercised contract, together with all the IDs referenced in the arguments of the create and exercise commands;
-   * that are fetched or looked up by key;
+   * that are fetched or looked up by key unless they are local;
    * are referenced in the input contracts.

 Note that local contract IDs correspond to the ID of output contracts